nroi/cpcache/README.md

 In case you want to use NGINX as reverse proxy, keep in mind that it uses caching by default, which will cause timeouts in pacman since downloads then requires a few seconds to start.
 Use `proxy_buffering off;` to prevent this.

-## Download updated packages in advance
-Check out [clyde](https://github.com/nroi/clyde) if you want to download packages regularly so that most requests can be served from cache.

 ## Dependencies
 Apart from Elixir and Erlang, cpcache requires